Union Soldiers That Died In The Civil War

 The average age of a Union soldier was in the early twenties, although men of all ages, from teenagers to older men in their fifties and sixties, served in the ranks.
 Many young men, eager to participate in what they believed was a noble cause, lied about their age in order to enlist.

 The Union army was also overwhelmingly white.
 Although African Americans were initially barred from serving in the Union army, President Lincoln's Emancipation Proclamation in 1863 paved the way for their enlistment.
-By the end of the war, nearly 200,000 African American soldiers had served in the Union army, playing a crucial role in the Union victory.
+Even so, by the end of the war, nearly 200,000 African American soldiers had served in the Union army, playing a crucial role in the Union victory.
 African American soldiers faced discrimination and prejudice, and they often suffered higher mortality rates than their white counterparts due to disease and poor treatment.

 The Impact on Families and Communities